-ERAXIS must be reconstituted with water for injections and subsequently diluted with ONLY 9 mg/ml (0.9%) sodium chloride for infusion or 50 mg/ml (5%) glucose for infusion.
-The compatibility of reconstituted ERAXIS with intravenous substances, additives, or medicines other than 9 mg/ml (0.9%) sodium chloride for infusion or 50 mg/ml (5%) glucose for infusion has not been established.
-The infusion solution must not be frozen.
+ANIDACCORD must be reconstituted with water for injections and subsequently diluted with ONLY sodium chloride 9 mg/mL (0.9 %) solution for injection or 50 mg/mL (5 %) glucose for infusion.
+The compatibility of reconstituted ANIDACCORD with intravenous substances, additives, or medicines other than 9 mg/mL (0.9 %) sodium chloride for infusion or 50 mg/mL (5 %) glucose for infusion has not been established.